 Above.
 Thalamic view at 20 weeks.
-Note thalamus and position of the ambient cistern.
+Note the thalamus and the position of the ambient cistern.
 The fornices are noted which are distinguished from the cavum septi pellucidi (CSP) by 3 parallel lines instead of the box like structure of the CSP.

 Above.
 Thalamic view at 33 weeks gestation.
 Note the 3rd ventricle and again the fornices.

-Right: This is the same acquisition plane for the BPD and HC.
+Above.
+This is the same acquisition plane for the BPD and HC.
 Visualization of the thalami, the midline falx, and the box-like cavum septi pellucidi (CSP) are possible.
 The presence or absence of the CSP is key to defining abnormal brain anatomy.

+Above.
 The cerebellar view is axial oblique with rotation of the transducer from the thalamic view to the cerebellum, while obtaining a view of the central cerebellar echogenic vermis.
 This view allows visualization of the cerebellum and cisterna magna (posterior fossa).

 Above.
 The approximate sagittal plane which will demonstrate the corpus callosum, cavum septi pellucidi, and cavum vergae as well as the nasal bone.

 Above.
-The sagittal midline view of the brain: note the corpus callosum, cavum septi pellucidi, and cavum vergae.
+The sagittal midline view of the brain.
+Note the corpus callosum, cavum septi pellucidi, and cavum vergae.

 Above.
 Approximate parasagittal view.
-The parasagittal view allows visualization of the atrium, body, and anterior horn of lateral ventricle and of the choroid plexus.
+The parasagittal view allows visualization of the atrium, body, and anterior horn of the lateral ventricle and of the choroid plexus.
 It is not a commonly used view but may be helpful in visualizing the atrium and the choroid plexus when the fetus is in breech presentation and the axial view is difficult to obtain.

 Above.
 The approximate coronal views which can demonstrate the lateral ventricles especially the frontal horns in a determination of whether there is fusion across the mid-line.
-The mid-brain, choroid plexus and cerebellum can also be assessed in this plane.
+The mid-brain, choroid plexus, and cerebellum can also be assessed in this plane.

+Above.
 This coronal view demonstrates the body of lateral ventricles and the mid-brain.
 The coronal view may also demonstrate the echogenic choroid plexus.

 This view may be more easily obtained when the fetus is in breech presentation.

-The transverse axial view permits visualization, and measurement of the lateral ventricles as well as critical head measurements.
+The transverse axial view permits visualization and measurement of the lateral ventricles as well as critical head measurements.
 It affords a view of the contents within the ventricle (blood, tumor) as well as an assessment of intracranial calcifications.
-The mid-sagittal view of the fetal brain best accomplishes visualization of the corpus callosum, cavum septum pellucidum and posterior fossa.
+The mid-sagittal view of the fetal brain best accomplishes visualization of the corpus callosum, cavum septum pellucidum, and posterior fossa.

 Above.
-In breech presentation and transverse lie of the fetus, the mid-sagittal view can be obtained with a transabdominal scanning plane; with cephalic presentation, a trans-vaginal approach gives the best opportunity for mid-sagittal visualization.
+In breech presentation and transverse lie of the fetus, the mid-sagittal view can be obtained with a trans-abdominal scanning plane; with cephalic presentation, a trans-vaginal approach gives the best opportunity for mid-sagittal visualization.
 The visualization of the septum pellucidum in all instances is helpful.
 Coronal views are useful for defining the site of ventricular communication and confirming the absence of the corpus callosum.

 Above.
 Prenatal ultrasound evaluation of the fetal brain requires observation of specific structures which in turn verify normality of other CNS structures.

 Above.
-The cavum septum pellucidum (CSP) and the cisterna magna (CM) are visible on transabdominal ultrasound between 16 weeks and 38 weeks.
+The cavum septum pellucidum (CSP) and the cisterna magna (CM) are visible on trans-abdominal ultrasound between 16 weeks and 38 weeks.
 Specific measurements of the CSP and CM differ significantly between the second and 3rd trimester and correlate with biparietal diameter and gestational age.

 Above.
 The cavum septi pellucidi is critical to the diagnosis of a number of CNS malformations.
 The presence of the CSP excludes complete agenesis of the corpus callosum while the absence of the CSP suggests the possibility of a number of other intracranial abnormalities including septo-optic dysplasia.